Watch The Streets' new documentary on the making of upcoming mixtape

 The new documentary features a number of the mixtape’s collaborators, including Tame Impala‘s Kevin Parker, IDLES, Slowthai and more.
 Watch it in full below.

-‘None Of Us Are Getting Out Of This Life Alive’ comes out on July 10, and is The Streets’ first full-length project since 2011 album ‘Computers And Blues’ and mixtape ‘Cyberspace And Reds’.
+‘None Of Us Are Getting Out Of This Life Alive’ comes out on July 10.
+It’s The Streets’ first full-length project since the 2011 album ‘Computers And Blues’ and mixtape ‘Cyberspace And Reds’.

-Mike Skinner revived his Streets project in 2018, playing a number of Greatest Hits tour dates and sharing a host of new material.
+Mike Skinner revived his Streets project in 2018 by playing a number of Greatest Hits tour dates and sharing a host of new material.

 Skinner announced his intentions to release a new Streets mixtape last year, which will arrive alongside a new studio album.
 The album is set to be paired with a new film that Skinner is currently working on.